CSCfi/elixir-rems-proxy/README.md

 * Follow the REMS installation instructions [here](https://github.com/CSCfi/rems).
 * Upon finishing the backend installation, populate the database with test data using `lein run test-data`.
 * The REMS API is served by default at `localhost:3000`.
-* Make sure the `REMS_API_URL` is set to `localhost:3000/api/entitlements`, it should default to this value if no value is given.
+* Make sure the `REMS_API_URL` environment variable is set to `localhost:3000/api/entitlements`, it should default to this value if no value is given.
 * [Video demo](https://puu.sh/BiVts/23c789131d.mp4) of this case.

 Next you may call the Proxy, which delivers the request to the REMS API.